Betty Hutton Estate Website

 In the 1970's, with the help of a Rhode Island priest, Betty managed to turn her unhappy personal life around.
 She went on to earn a college degree from Salve Regina, a Catholic college for women in Newport, Rhode Island.
 By the late 1980's she was teaching acting to students at Boston's Emerson College.

 In 2000, Betty did an hour-long interview for Turner Classic Movies (TCM).
 Private Screenings: Betty Hutton was an intimate portrait, and marked Betty’s first television interview in 20 years.
 The show seemed to have a magical effect on everyone who saw it; from her loyal fans to people who had never ever heard of Betty Hutton before.
 Until the time of her death in 2007, whenever Turner reran Betty’s Private Screenings episode, fan mail poured in from around the country with notes of love and respect for the “Blonde Bombshell”.
 Betty continued to live in quiet retirement in Palm Springs, California until her death on March 11, 2007 at the age of 86.

-Amazing!
-Photos from Betty's career just don't get much better than this...
-We believe this is Detroit, first stop on the Michigan tour.
+much better than during this stop on the Michigan tour.